zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/_index.md

 ### Requests for Help

-On the [landing page for getting assistance](../getting-assistance), we ask team-members who need assistance to raise Requests for Help using standard templates.
+On the [landing page for getting assistance][getting-assistance], we ask team-members who need assistance to raise Requests for Help using standard templates.

 These issues are raised in the [request for help issue tracker](https://gitlab.com/gitlab-com/saas-platforms/saas-platforms-request-for-help/-/issues) and are automatically assigned to the Engineering Manager of the relevant SaaS Platforms team.